Our Lady of the Angels and St Peter in Chains Church, Stoke-on-Trent

 Our Lady of the Angels and St Peter in Chains Church or Our Lady and St Peter's Chains Church is a Roman Catholic Parish church in Stoke-on-Trent, Staffordshire.
+It is a grade II listed building with the adjacent presbytery.

 It was built in 1857 and designed by Charles Hansom.
 It is situated on Hartshill Road close to the junction with Shelton Old Road, south of Queensway, in the centre of the city.
-It was founded as a church with an adjoining priory of Dominican nuns and is a Grade II listed building.
+It was founded as a church with an adjoining priory of Dominican nuns.